AwalaApp/specs/rs016-poweb.md

 The private or public gateway implementing the PoWeb service will be referred to as the "server", whilst the private endpoint or private gateway connecting to its will be referred to as the "client".

-Clients are required to register their endpoints with the gateway before they can start exchanging messages (e.g., parcels), given that those operations require the client to produce digital signatures using [Relaynet PKI](rs002-pki.md) certificates previously issued by the server.
+Clients are required to register their endpoints with the gateway before they can start exchanging messages (e.g., parcels), given that those operations require the client to produce digital signatures using [Awala PKI](rs002-pki.md) certificates previously issued by the server.

 ## Endpoints